yoshuawuyts/templates/github/CONTRIBUTING.md

 - [Developer Certificate of Origin](#developer-certificate-of-origin)

 ## Code of Conduct
-The project has a [Code of Conduct][] that *all* contributors are expected to follow.
+The project has a [Code of Conduct][./CODE_OF_CONDUCT.md] that *all* contributors are expected to follow.
 This code describes the *minimum* behavior expectations for all contributors.

 As a contributor, how you choose to act and interact towards your fellow contributors, as well as to the community, will reflect back not only